 4.6 The Settlement sets out the Council's Core Spending Power which consists of; it's Settlement Funding Assessment (SFA) made up of Revenue Support Grant (RSG) and Business Rates (BRR) baselines figures; along with other specific grant allocations; and an assumed level of Council Tax.
-Overall, the Council's Core Spending Power (CSP) has increased by 0% in comparison to an increase of 6% across all English local authorities and a 0.3% increase for Shire Districts.
-Across District Councils, 134 out of 164 have received a flat increase in CSP, and this assumes that they use the full Council Tax flexibility available (i.e. higher of 3% or £5 increase).
-However, additional funding outside of CSP, through Extended Producer Responsibility payments (see para 4.14) will result in many Districts receiving a real-terms increase in overall funding, as is the case for the Council.
+Overall, the Council's Core Spending Power (CSP) has increased by 1.2% in comparison to an increase of 6.8% across all English local authorities.
+In comparison, Shire District Councils have received the lowest levels of CSP increase of all authority types, with an average increase of 1.4%, this includes funding for NIC costs and also assumes that the authorities use the full Council Tax flexibility available (i.e. higher of 3% or £5 increase).
+However, additional funding outside of CSP, through Extended Producer Responsibility payments (see para 4.14) will result in many Districts receiving a greater real-terms increase in overall funding, as is the case for the Council.

-4.7 Revenue Support Grant (RSG)
+4.7 Revenue Support Grant